 FIT participates in the William D Ford Federal Direct Loan Program.
-Under the Federal Direct Loan Program, the funds for the Federal Direct Parent Loan for Undergraduate Students (PLUS) come directly from the Federal Department of Education.
+The funds for the Federal Direct Parent Loan for Undergraduate Students (Parent PLUS) come directly from the Federal Department of Education.
 PLUS loans, which are federally regulated, are usually more beneficial and recommended over most private/alternative student loans.

 What needs to be in place in order to apply for Direct Parent PLUS Loan:

 - You must be a U.S. citizen or an eligible non-citizen.

-- The student must be admitted into an undergraduate degree program and, for new students, the tuition deposit must be paid.
+- The dependent student must be admitted into an undergraduate degree program and, for new students, the tuition deposit must be paid.

 - FAFSA (Free Application for Federal Student Aid) must be completed for that school year.
 You will need a PIN to complete the FAFSA electronically.

 - Student must enroll in at least 6 credit hours per term in a degree program to maintain eligibility.